robgmoran/DougieDo/README.md

 **24/01/22 Update** - It appears there is an initialisation difference between emulation and real hardware.
 As a result an issue has been identified and a new executable resolving the problem will hopefully be released ASAP.

-**30/01/22 Update** - Uploaded latest version incorporating fixes for physical Next compatibility.
+**30/01/22 Update** - Uploaded latest version incorporating fixes for physical Next/MiSter compatibility.

 **10/02/22 Update** - Uploaded latest version incorporating screen Y offset change.